tirimatangi/MultiArena/README.md

 ## Using MultiArena with unique pointers

 `std::unique_ptr` can own an object allocated from a MultiArena resource and deallocate it automatically when the object goes out of scope.
-The object can be allocated passed to a unique pointer with function `MultiArena::makePolymorphicUnique<T>(pmr, args...)`.
+The object can be allocated and passed to a unique pointer with function `MultiArena::makePolymorphicUnique<T>(pmr, args...)`.
 The function returns a unique pointer pointing to an object of type `T`.
 The object has been is allocated from the MultiArena resource pointed by `pmr` and constructed with constructor `T(args...)`.

 Let's look at an example.